tokudan/jewelled-music/README.md

 TODO: Write a gem description

 A ruby gem that manages your music library.

 Functions:
-	- Automatically moves files according to their tags
+* Automatically moves files according to their tags
-	- Mirrors your library to a second directory, optionally reencoding your files with lower bit rate in a different format
+* Mirrors your library to a second directory, optionally reencoding your files with lower bit rate in a different format

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'jewelled-music'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install it as:

     $ gem install jewelled-music